Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian Process Models: Illustrations

-The predicted mean and standard deviation of $\widetilde{\textbf{y}}_{k}$ versus the log-data using EPR are provided in Figure~\ref{fig:4}.
+{Plots of the predicted mean and standard deviation of $\widetilde{\textbf{y}}_{k}$ versus the log-data using EPR are provided in Figure~\ref{fig:4}}.
 In general, we see predictions that reflect the pattern of the data with spatial smoothing.
+Table~\ref{tab:2} contains several metrics comparing the predictive performance of EPR, INLA, and MCMC.
 The leave-one-out cross validation error \citep{wahba} is used to assess the predictive performance.
 Specifically, an observation is left out, and the model is used to predict this value.
-We compute the relative cross-validation error as $\mathrm{CV}_{1}\equiv\underset{i \in \{1,\ldots, n_{1}\}}{\mathrm{median}}\left\lbrace\mathrm{abs}\left(Z_{1,i} - E_{-i}\left[\widetilde{Y}_{1,i}\right]\right)/abs(Z_{1,i})\right\rbrace$, and the Pearson's correlation between the observations and the predictions based on leaving one observation out.
-Table~\ref{tab:2} gives a table of both metrics by acceptance rate.
-We see that both metrics are robust to the choice of acceptance rate with acceptance rate equal to 1 consistently (albeit marginally) the least preferable.
-However, all relative cross-validation errors suggest that leave-one-out predictions are roughly within 4$\%$ of the hold-out observation indicating reasonable predictions, and in general the Pearson's correlation coefficient suggests a strong relationship between the observations and the leave-one out predictions (roughly 90 to 95$\%$).
-Table~\ref{tab:2} also provides metrics for the normal approximation to the Poisson (NAP), which in general, leads to worse out-of-sample performance than that of EPR, since the relative-cross-validation errors are smaller and the correlation is smaller for Gaussian responses.
+We compute the relative cross-validation (CV) error and the leave-one-out CRPS.
+The relative CV suggest that leave-one-out predictions are roughly within 15$\%$ of the hold-out proportion for EPR and INLA, and MCMC has a large relative CV at 70$\%$.
+These results suggest that EPR and INLA are comparable in terms of CV and CRPS.
+In general, INLA and EPR produce more similar estimates of the regression coefficients (MSE between these two estimated regression coefficients is 0.1921), and MCMC and INLA produce the most dissimilar regression estimates (MSE between these two estimated regression coefficients is 0.7286).
+Computationally, EPR is preferable in terms of CPU time followed closely by INLA.
+MCMC took considerably longer to implement the leave-one-out analysis.